 It seems highly plausible to assume that this visitor was Syrian Mary.
 It also highlights again the great distances travelled by her to accommodate her grateful customers in isolated areas.

 The fascination with studying history has always been for me the realisation that there is always more to discover.
 A final full stop cannot be put in place.
 The life of Syrian Mary is a good example of this.
 There are so many missing pieces to her story.
-I do not even know her name.
+I do not even know her real name.
 By sharing the limited information I have about her is at least a start.
-I can also keep on singing a song I composed about her in the hope that someone has more information or can correct any thing I have written about her.
+I can also keep on singing a song which I composed about her in the hope that someone has more information or can correct any thing I have written about her.

 © Jim Low